Shubhwtf/speaker_recogn/README.md

 ## API Integration

 The app integrates with the AssemblyAI API, leveraging the following endpoints:
-- /v2/upload: Uploads audio files for processing.
+- Upload: Uploads audio files for processing.
-- /v2/transcript: Requests transcription with speaker labels.
+- Transcript: Requests transcription with speaker labels.
-- /v2/transcript/{id}: Polls the transcription status and retrieves the results.

 ## Deployment: